 Australian Light Horse—Palestine 1916–1918

 This commemorative publication provides a brief history of the Light Horse Brigade during 1916-1918.
 It highlights the Mounted Division's involvement in Palestine during the First World War.
+This book is supplemented with teaching activities for students in the booklet, Australian Light Horse—Palestine 1916–1918: Educational Activities.

 - 23.01 MB